 Cross Country Ski Bindings

-Choose a cross country ski binding that fits your boot
+Choose cross country ski bindings fitting your boots

 Furthermore, the different boots have different types of soles on them, which makes them only compatible with specific bindings.
 This is one important thing to have in mind when choosing a pair of cross country ski bindings.